Khalid-Elkhidir/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everyone: Add execute permissions to everyone.
 8-James_Bond: Only give permissions to other users.
 9-John_Doe: Set permissions to rwx r-x -wx.
-1--mirror_permissions: Copy other file permissions.
+10-mirror_permissions: Copy other file permissions.
+11-directories_permissions: Add execute permission to subdirectories of the current directory to all user types.